AdobeDocs/workfront.en/help/workfront-proof/wp-emailsntfctns/avoiding-spam-filters/configure-spam-settings-clients.md

 1. Click `Save`.
 1. For the second "from" address, repeat steps 3-5.

-### For existing *Workfront Proof* emails
+### For existing `Workfront Proof` emails

-To remove any *Workfront Proof* emails that Aol has routed to your Spam folder since it was last cleared:
+To remove any `Workfront Proof` emails that Aol has routed to your Spam folder since it was last cleared:

 1. Click the Mail menu.
 1. Select the `Spam` Folder.
-1. If there are any *Workfront Proof* emails in the folder, open each email one at a time and click the `This Is Not Spam` button.
+1. If there are any `Workfront Proof` emails in the folder, open each email one at a time and click the `This Is Not Spam` button.

-1. You will now find those *Workfront Proof* emails in your inbox.
+1. You will now find those `Workfront Proof` emails in your inbox.

-To check whether any *Workfront Proof* "from" addresses are blocked in the Aol Spam filter:
+To check whether any `Workfront Proof` "from" addresses are blocked in the Aol Spam filter:

 <ol>
  <li value="1">Go to <span class="bold">Aol Keyword: Mail controls</span> to display the Spam Settings page.<br></li> <note type="note">
   &nbsp;The Aol Keyword is a feature only of Aol software.
 If you need instructions for accessing the Spam Settings page from Aol Webmail or Aol Desktop, see the Aol help.
  </note>
- <li value="2">If <span class="bold">Block mail from addresses I specify</span> is selected in the <span class="bold">Sender Filter</span> field and any <em>Workfront Proof</em> addresses or domain names are included in the list of blocked addresses, delete each of those addresses from the list.</li>
+ <li value="2">If <span class="bold">Block mail from addresses I specify</span> is selected in the <span class="bold">Sender Filter</span> field and any <span>Workfront Proof</span> addresses or domain names are included in the list of blocked addresses, delete each of those addresses from the list.</li>
  <li value="3">Click <span class="bold">Save</span>.</li>
 </ol>